Wrack & Roll

 Wrack & Roll is a novel by Bradley Denton published in 1986.

 Plot summary

-Wrack & Roll is a novel in which the Anglo-Chinese Alliance opposes the US/USSR in an alternate 1979.
+Wrack & Roll is a novel in which the Anglo-Chinese Alliance threatens nuclear war against the US/USSR in an alternate timeline 1979, and the rock band Blunt Instrument may be the only hope of stopping an apocalypse.

 Reception

 Dave Langford reviewed Wrack & Roll for White Dwarf #94, and stated that "Can the force of music halt nuclear apocalypse?
 Only via unconvincing plot devices, but it's a good rousing read.
 Very Norman Spinrad."